snabbco/snabb/src/program/lwaftr/doc/README.counters.md

 The counters are accessible as files in the runtime area of the Snabb process, typically under `/var/run/snabb/[PID]/app/lwaftr/counters/`.

-Each counter has two files, respectively ending with the `bytes` and `packets` suffix.
+Most counters are represented by two files, ending with the `bytes` and `packets` suffixes.

 ## Execution flow

-This is lwAftr's overall execution flow:
+This is the lwAftr's overall execution flow:

 ![main flow](images/main-flow.png)